-In simple terms, current peak demand is determined by extrapolating the observed variation of existing customers' daily consumption versus temperature to the region's system design temperature.10 Peak demand is forecast by incrementally adding the peak demand of forecast customer additions in each year of the forecast to the previous year's peak demand.
-FEI's system capacity planning team refreshes its forecast annually, based on the most recently available customer addition and consumption data.
+3 In simple terms, current peak demand is determined by extrapolating the observed variation of 4 existing customers' daily consumption versus temperature to the region's system design temperature.10 Peak demand is forecast by incrementally adding the peak demand of forecast 5 6 customer additions in each year of the forecast to the previous year's peak demand.
+FEI's 7 system capacity planning team refreshes its forecast annually, based on the most recently 8 available customer addition and consumption data.
+The 2019 system capacity models are 9 predicting load growth driving FEI's requirement to increase capacity in the region, and indicate 10 that by the winter of 2023/24, the forecast load could not be supported at the system design 11 temperature.
+This shortfall will adversely impact FEI's ability to maintain sufficient system 12 pressures near high load centres in the north and central Okanagan regions (shown previously 13 as the circled region in Figure 3-2) if left unaddressed.

-9 Figure 3-7 below illustrates the current capacity limit of the ITS under peak cold winter 10 conditions versus the forecast increase in demand across the whole ITS (as shown previously in 11 Figure 3-6), with the capacity shortfall shown as the shaded region under the demand curve.
-12 Note that the forecast demand curve meets the current ITS capacity line in 2021, suggesting 13 that the ITS will reach its capacity limit in the winter of 2021/2022.
-However, FEI's system 14 capacity planning group has identified short-term mitigation measures that can be used through 15 the winter of 2021/2022 and 2022/23, if required, to manage the peak load within the available system capacity while FEI implements a practical long-term solution.
-These short-term mitigation measures are described further in Section 4.2 of the Application.
+Figure 3-7 below, illustrates the existing capacity limit of the ITS under peak cold winter conditions versus the forecast increasing demand (as shown previously in Figure 3-3), with the capacity shortfall shown as the shaded region under the demand curve.
+Note that the forecast demand curve meets the current ITS capacity line in 2021, suggesting that the ITS will reach its